swunait/dmit2015-fall2018term-repo/dmit2015-exercises/README.md

-DMIT2015 - Enterprise Application Development
+Exercise Project
 =============================================
+This project contains solutions for exercises.
-This project is used for working on your exercises
+This project is also used a template to create a new project.